Jeremy-Duval-PhD/Brain_Tumor_MRI_Dataset/docs/docs/notebook_preprocessing.md

 ## Preprocessing

 **Goal :** Create a pipeline that performs the entire fixed preprocessing and saves the new data in the 'processed' directory.

+> [!CAUTION]
+> I am using VirtualBox for this project, but due to an incompatibility with the TensorFlow library, I need to use Google Collab instead of the Jupyter Notebook for the preprocessing stage.